The journey begins! You have decided to take the plunge to be a lone traveller.

-Let the journey begin!
-The initial fears will come, there is no stopping that, but while you’re at home preparing for your vacation alone and creating your itinerary, have a read through this article and check out the positives, the negatives and a few solo travel tips that may come in handy for your impending adventure overseas.
+However, while you’re at home preparing for your vacation alone and creating your adventure, have a read through this article and check out the positives, the negatives and a few solo travel tips that may come in handy for your impending adventure overseas.

 The Lone Traveller – The Pros & Cons of Travelling on your Own